fritshoogland-yugabyte/yugabyte-rust-examples/cdrs-cloud/README.md

-# cassandra-cpp-datastax-cloud
+# cdrs-cloud
-This is a YugabyteDB example of the usage of the cassandra-cpp crate, using the datastax cpp driver.
+This is a YugabyteDB example of the usage of the cdrs crate.

 The example is deliberately kept to a minimum, and performs two things:
 1. creating a session.